dcm4che/dcm4chee-arc-cs/docs/networking/specs/qido-rs/qido-rs.rst

    :header: "Attributes Names", "Tag", "Query Keys Matching (SCP)", "Return Attributes (SCP)"
    :file: patient-attribute-matching.csv

-Extended Negotiation :
+Person Name Matching Note :

-DCM4CHEE-QIDO-SERVICE does not support the "fuzzymatching" query key.
+- DCM4CHEE-QIDO-SERVICE supports "fuzzymatching" only for attributes having value representation as PN.
+If all characters of Person Name are in upper case, then the service performs case insensitive matching, else it shall perform case sensitive matching.
+The service also supports literal and wild card matching.
+It will not perform other forms of fuzzy matching.
-DCM4CHEE-QIDO-SERVICE will perform case insensitive matching for PN VR attributes but will not perform other forms of fuzzy matching.
 This applies to the following attributes:

    +--------------------------------------+------------------------------------------+
    | In :ref:`StudyAttributesMatching`    | Referring Physician's Name (0008,0090).  |